LALIT-SHINDE/JAVA_OOP_DAILY/Day07-Abstraction/README.md

 | Keyword     | extends             | implements         |

 ---
-Key Concepts Learned

-* What abstraction is
-* How abstract classes work
-* How interfaces work
-* Difference between abstract class and interface

----
 Practice Problems

 1. Create an abstract class `Shape` with an abstract method `area()`.